 This dish is delicious.
 Would you share the recipe with me?

 What’s important to know about the pronunciation of these two words is that receipt /ɹəˈsit/ has two syllables while recipe /ˈɹɛ.sə.pi/ has three.
 The p in receipt is also silent and the proper pronunciation is “ruh-seet” /ɹəˈsit/.
-The vowel in the first syllable is a schwa /ə/ and the one in the second syllable is a tense /i/ – the same one that appears in the word sheep /ʃip/.
+The vowel in the first syllable is a schwa /ə/ and the one in the second syllable is a tense i /i/ – the same one that appears in the word sheep /ʃip/.
 ‘Although the spelling in the beginning of the word recipeis the same, the vowel is pronounced differently.
-While re in receipt is pronounced with a schwa /ə/ (/ɹə/), the re in recipe is pronounced with the front middle vowel /e/ (/ɹɛ/).
-However, we have a schwa /ə/ in the second syllable and a high tense /i/ in the third syllable – “reh-suh-pee” /ˈɹɛ.sə.pi/.
+While re in receipt is pronounced with a schwa /ə/ (/ɹə/), the re in recipe is pronounced with the front middle vowel e /e/ (/ɹɛ/).
+However, we have a schwa /ə/ in the second syllable and a high tense i /i/ in the third syllable – “reh-suh-pee” /ˈɹɛ.sə.pi/.

 5. Remainder vs. reminder